-You should not take dexmethylphenidate if you are allergic to dexmethylphenidate or methylphenidate (Ritalin, Concerta), or if you have:
+You should not take this medication if you are allergic to dexmethylphenidate or methylphenidate (Ritalin, Concerta), or if you have:

 Some stimulants have caused sudden death in children and adolescents with serious heart problems or congenital heart defects.
 Before taking dexmethylphenidate, tell your doctor if you have any type of heart problems.

-FDA pregnancy category C. It is not known whether dexmethylphenidate is harmful to an unborn baby.
-Before using this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether dexmethylphenidate will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 It is not known whether dexmethylphenidate passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.